2015 – Museum Review

 What happens next?

 The immediate next step is to talk to the National Lottery Heritage Fund and apply for a grant.
 We will find out next Spring whether this is successful.
-The museum staff also need to renew the Museums Association Accreditation for Guildford Museum in order to be eligible for grants.
+The museum staff also need to renew the Arts Council Accreditation for Guildford Museum in order to be eligible for grants.
 The Council is also planning on setting up the museum as a charitable trust in order to apply for sponsorship easier.

 The project has a long way to go and big question is whether the town can raise the £12 million needed on top of what it is already contributing through the Council.
 The Council is quite open about this risk.
 NLHF funding far from certain and certain planning permissions are needed to build on a site that is a scheduled, monument, listed and of archaeological interest.
 It is certain that this project will evolve.
 Projects always do but after 20 years of waiting Guildford is more determined than every to get a museum that will do this town proud.